rakeshmoulick/cpo/README.md

 6. run > ./epic input.ini
 7. This should run the code in C++ (src/main.cpp).
 8. Once it is completed, there will be a data folder created.
 Some of the files will be under ../data/files.
 Particle data will be saved in /data folder itself.

+# Plotting Data with Python
+1. run > cd python_scripts
+2. running instructions are given in every python file (beginning of the file).
+3. An example run > python3 pe_semilogy.py ../input.ini for the energy conservation plot.